Prisons

 France

-A medical supply company that provides pharmaceuticals to prisons, including for executions.
-Its subsidiary Tradex provides materials for use in prison labor programs.
+A US-based medical supply company that provides pharmaceuticals to prisons, including drugs used in executions.
+Its former subsidiary Tradex provided materials for use in prison labor programs.

 A Swiss chocolate and confectionery company.
 Its American subsidiary Russell Stover uses prison labor.